asdqwex/doplr/README.md

 # Sweep

-Sweep will be a command line utility for scanning cloud infrastructures.
-It will gather detailed server, network , device and other cloud service information.
-It will be able provide high level overviews of the entire environment and each individual component.
-It will also provide the json data that WeatherGirl will use to render web interface.
+Sweep is doplr's discovery action.
+It is able to scan a host, a network, and most importantly, a cloud providers API.
 Because Doplr's sweeps are powered by _floom_, installing the floom fireball daemon goes a very long way to speeding up a sweep.

 Doplr sweep will scan a host and add it to to doplr's "forecast".
-A forecast is a file which maps out what Doplr has seen so far.
+A forecast what Doplr calls the data which represents what it has seen so far.
 Doplr will automatically create a .forecast directory, and all sweeps will _append_ to the forecast.
-It is generally assumed you'd use distinct directories for distinct infrastructures.
+It is generally assumed you'd use distinct directories for distinct infrastructures, but Doplr will optimistically search up the directory chain for a .forecast (exactly like git's behavior).

     doplr sweep host myserver.com